PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 • Add strap silencers or covers

-During a recent trip from Austin to Port Aransas, I tracked fuel consumption with my 16-foot sea kayak in different positions:
+During a controlled test from Austin to Port Aransas, I documented fuel consumption with my 16-foot sea kayak in different positions:

 • Upside down: 28.5 MPG highway